 Some women are very sensitive to hormonal changes in their body and may notice their breasts become tender even before finding out they are pregnant.
 In the weeks after conception, your breasts may feel sore and heavy and your nipples may be very sensitive to touch.
 They may increase by a cup size or two during pregnancy and some women can experience itchiness in their breasts because of your skin stretching.
 Massage in some light moisturising cream or bio-oil may help.

-As your pregnancy continues, the areola (pink area around the nipple) may darken.
+As your pregnancy continues, the areola (the pigmented area around the nipple) may darken.
 Some women notice a little fluid leaking from their breasts in the final trimester (the last few weeks and months of pregnancy).
 This fluid can be milky white or clear in colour (it should never be red or blood-stained).
 All of these changes are normal.

 Gum bleeds and nose bleeds

 Nose bleeds and gum bleeds can be common in pregnancy due to hormonal changes.
 It is important to maintain good mouth hygiene during pregnancy and make an appointment with your dentist if you are worried about your teeth and mouth.